EDS-Bioinformatics-Laboratory/FSS-Navigator/README.md

 ------

+The output of the Python program can be configured by changing the settings in \20230508_ParseDirectory\Processing\20230508_ParseDirectory\Code\\**Navigation.conf**.

-In the Python program \\**ParseDirectory_v1.py** you can currently specify which files and subdirectories to include/exclude.
+In this configuration file you can specify which files and subdirectories to include/exclude.